1492...Columbus sets sail on his voyage to find a shortcut to the Spice Islands. Instead he discovers the New World.

 atom bomb is dropped on Japan, over the city

 of Nagasaki.
 Japan is brought to its knees and it surrenders unconditionally.

 Ford becomes the 38th President of the

 Gerald Ford was appointed to become vice president when Spiro Agnew resigned

 from his job eight months previously and now he advances to the

 1793...The Louvre Museum is created from what was previously a Royal Palace in

 world's largest art museum.

-of knowledge" in the will of an English scientist that had never even
+for the purpose of "the increase of knowledge."
+The bequest is from an English scientist that had never even

-Truman signs the National Security Bill which creates the Department of
+Truman signs the National Security Bill.
+The Bill creates the Department of Defense.